How To Immediately Establish California Residency To Avoid Paying Tuition in Your Second Year

 How to immediately establish California residency to avoid paying tuition in your second year

 Like most American states, California gives tuition preference to its own residents for purposes of attendance at its state university.
-Out-of-state undergraduates at UCLA indeed must pay this tuition for their entire period of study.
+Out-of-state undergraduates and graduates at UCLA indeed must pay this tuition for their entire period of study.
 However, graduate students are considered by the University to be independent, and, after a stay of one year as non-residents, may become California residents and thus escape payment of non-resident tuition.

 The amount of the non-resident tuition is very substantial: as of Fall 2020 it is $5034 per quarter, and the amount historically has increased over time.